 - Susan Notess, the definition and role of listening

-- Andrew Thomas, metaphysics and ontology of fiction
+- Andrew Thomas, metaphysics and ontology of fictional and non-existent objects

 Out of term time: By appointment.